 This is the period to which your statement of account relates.
 The actual number of days in a Statement Period varies, depending on the length of the month, when your account was opened and when business days occur.

-7. Available Credit at Statement Period
+Available Credit at Statement Date

-This is the outstanding balance on the credit card account as at the end of the Statement Period, including outstanding Instalment Plan and Buy Now Pay Later plan balances (if any).
+This is the outstanding balance on the credit card account as at the end of the Statement Period, including outstanding Instalment Plan and Buy Now Pay Later Plan balances (if any).

 If your credit card account has interest free periods on purchases, you can avoid paying interest on the purchases balance by always paying the full Closing Balance shown on each statement of account by the applicable Due Date.

 View the current rates for our ANZ credit cards.
 You can use your credit card account for purchase, cash advances and balance transfers.
 These transactions may attract different interest rates.

 Please refer to the ANZ Credit Cards Conditions of Use (PDF 508kB) for a definition of each of these different transaction types.